How to add your LinkedIn profile to your resume

 When the edit screen opens, click the pencil icon:

-Click into the edit box, delete the random numbers and letters at the end, and type the name you want, separating each word or initial with a hyphen or a period to make it easy to read:
+Click into the edit box, delete any random numbers and letters at the end, and type the name you want, separating each word or initial with a hyphen or a period to make it easy to read:

 If you can’t use just your name, try a variation with your initials or simply add your job title (e.g., www.linkedin.com/in/your-name-job-title).